OneGet/NanoServerPackage/README.md

 The public version 0.1.1.0 of NanoServerPackage Provider from the PowerShellGallery.com only supports Nano Server with Technical Preview 5 (TP5) version, i.e. 10.0.14300.1000, that is public in April 2016, and vice versa.
 It DOES NOT support Nano Server with newer version of TP5.
 Please make sure you use the correct version of NanoServerPackage provider according to your Nano Server version.
 If you have TP5 Nano Server, you will specify both the provider version and package version.

 ## Installing the provider
-To install the latest version of the provider 1.0.0.0 that works for OS newer than 10.0.14300.1000, use the following steps.
+To install the latest version of the provider 1.0.1.0 that works for OS newer than 10.0.14300.1000, use the following steps.
 ```
-Save-Module -Path 'C:\Program Files\WindowsPowerShell\Modules\' -Name NanoServerPackage -RequiredVersion 1.0.0.0
+Save-Module -Path 'C:\Program Files\WindowsPowerShell\Modules\' -Name NanoServerPackage -minimumVersion 1.0.1.0
 Import-PackageProvider NanoServerPackage
 ```
 To install the TP5 version of the provider 0.1.1.0 that works for TP5 OS version 10.0.14300.1000, use the following steps.